michaeljclark/rv8/doc/src/asm.md

 	    .string "Hello World\n"
 ```

-which generates the following assembler and relocations:
+which generates the following assembler output and relocations
+as seen by objdump:

 ```
 0000000000000000 <_start>: